 5.Think about what you can do to change things: Watching distressing news can lead to a psychological phenomena known as compassion fatigue.
 When you see people suffering it’s only human to feel the urge to reach out and help them, but if you lack a platform and the resources to do so, you can feel frustrated and helpless.
 That’s why a better way to stay informed is choosing niche news outlets that provide in-depth coverage of the issues that spark a strong emotional reaction in you, about things that you to which you can actually contribute in the real world.
-You can use your skills, experience, and ingenuity to come up with viable solutions that you can use in your advocacy.
-In this way, staying plugged in will become an empowering ritual that shapes you into an active, responsible, and caring global citizen.
+You can use your skills, experience to come up with viable solutions that you can use in your advocacy.
+In this way, staying plugged in will become an empowering ritual that shapes you into an active and responsible global citizen.

 The next time that you feel disillusioned after reading a headline, pick yourself up by remembering all the beauty and wonder in the world.
 Let it inspire you to do whatever you can to preserve it, and instigate progress.
 Knowledge is power, but when you accumulate the right kind of knowledge and put it to good use, it becomes turbocharged!